wandersick/aerozoom/Readme.txt

-                     [ AeroZoom 3.1 with AeroSnip ]
+                    [ AeroZoom 3.2a with AeroSnip ]

-     a smooth Mac-zoom, keyboard-free presentation/HTPC assistive tool
+     A smooth wheel-zoom, easy-snip and accessible mouse-enhancing panel

   #  AeroZoom enhances upon the smooth Magnifier in Windows 7 to magnify
-     like a Mac does, as well as turning any mouse into an expensive presentation mouse, where wheel-zooming and positioning becomes a breeze without a keyboard.
+     as Apple Mac OS does, as well as turning any mouse into a HTPC/ presentation mouse, where wheel-zooming and positioning becomes a breeze without a keyboard.

-  #  Version 3 features AeroSnip (enhances and streamline Snipping Tool),
+  #  Version 3 features AeroSnip (enhanced Snipping Tool), Elastic Zoom,
-     Elastic Zoom, ZoomIt Panel, Custom Hotkeys, partial support for Windows 7 Standard User account with UAC, Vista and XP.
+     ZoomIt Panel, Custom Hotkeys, support for Windows 7 Standard User accounts w/o UAC, or partially with UAC, Vista and XP.

+  #  See bottom for what's updated in latest version 3.2a.

-     [ The AeroZoom Panel ]
+     [ AeroZoom Panel ]

   #  Bind keyboard controls commonly used in presentations to buttons of
      mouse and 'AeroZoom Panel' accessible by clicking [Left]+[Right].

   #  AeroZoom Panel is made of large buttons designed to quickly toggle
-     sub-magnifier settings or to add more functionality.
-Upon calling it by mouse, it pops up where the cursor is, without the need of locating the Magnifier window minimized in taskbar.
+     sub-magnifier settings or to add more functions.
+Upon calling with mouse, it pops up where the cursor is, without the need of locating the Magnifier window minimized in taskbar.

-     [ AeroSnip Screen Clipper - needs Snipping Tool in Vista/7 ]
+     [ AeroSnip - enhances Snipping Tool on Vista/7 ]

   #  Whereas AeroZoom improves Windows Magnifier, AeroSnip enhances
      Snipping Tool giving a Mac/Linux screen-capturing experience on Win